 Along with their heat conduction, copper pans are also known for its even cooking capabilities.
 There are no hotspots when you are using a copper pan.

-The equal best distribution is fantastic for browning foods and making glazes.
+The even heat distribution is fantastic for browning foods and making glazes.
 You will have a clean sear when you use a copper pan.

 Saves Energy and Electricity